-During the year ended 31 December 2023, the Company has approved the amendments and adopted the second amended and restated memorandum and articles of association of the Company, in substitution for, and to the exclusion of, the amended and restated memorandum and articles of association of the Company, in the annual general meeting held on 30 June 2023.
+During the year ended 31 December 2024, the Company has not made any amendments to its second amended and restated memorandum and articles of association of the Company.

 The Company's Articles are available on the Company's website and the Stock Exchange's website.